meghanad-kayanattil/motorcycle-sentiment/README.md

 ```bash
   flask run
 ```
-Go to the default port displayed in your terminal and add a "/home" to the end of the weblink
+Go to the default port displayed in your terminal and add a "/home" to the end of the weblink.
+You now have the app running in your system locally!